Skip to content

 Loopover is similar to sliding puzzles (such as the infamous 15-puzzle) but there’s no missing tile and the board loops over (hence the name).
 It might look overwhelming, but it’s actually recommended to start with a 5x5 size board.
 After that, try a 4x4 board and discover the differences between odd and even size boards.

+Now on to actual twisty puzzles.
 You only have 1 chance to try and solve a Rubik’s Cube by yourself with no tutorial.
 Definitely give that a shot first if you’re brave enough.
 Otherwise, look up some tutorials and try and get beginners 3D intuition manipulating the cube.
-Good luck!
+If you don’t yet own a Rubik’s Cube, you can play with this interactive widget below, but it’s very much recommended to get a physical puzzle and feel the geometry of it.

 NxNxNxN’s

 First, make sure you know how to solve a 3x3x3 Rubik’s Cube.
-At the very minimum, knowing a beginner’s method is enough, but knowing more advanced methods, such as CFOP or Roux, or more advanced techniques, such as blockbuilding or intuitive F2L, could make getting into hypercubing easier.
+At the very minimum, knowing a beginner’s method is enough, but knowing more advanced methods or techniques, such as blockbuilding or intuitive F2L, could make getting into hypercubing easier.
+In addition, you should have at least a basic understanding of 4-dimensional space.
+You can browse our introduction, or watch some of the hypercubing playlists.

 flowchart LR